basho/riak_kv/docs/tabular_buckets.md

 modules is used in determining the status of the table-specific compiled module on each node.

-While the SQL `CREATE TABLE <table_name> ...` operation could be labeled eventually consistent, like most Riak KV storage operations, this would put the burden upon the caller to retry on failure due to a "not yet active" state for subsequent queries.
+While the SQL `CREATE TABLE <table_name> ...` operation could be implemented as an eventually consistent operation, like most Riak KV storage operations, this would put the burden upon the caller to retry on failure due to a "not yet active" state for subsequent queries.
 Such a lack of certainly consistent postcondition, especially for the high frequency of SQL `INSERT INTO <table_name> ...` or PB PUT of records for Riak TS workloads, would lead not only a less desireable user experience, but also a degradation in performance.
 To that end, the table create operation is consistent, not returning until the table is created on all active nodes in the cluster.